genepi/haplocheck/README.md

 # Haplocheck
 [![Build Status](https://travis-ci.org/genepi/haplocheck.svg?branch=master)](https://travis-ci.org/genepi/haplocheck)

-Haplocheck is a contamination tool using the mtDNA phylogeny and has been integrated into the [mitoverse](https://mitoverse.i-med.ac.at) mtDNA platform.
-It makes extensive use of [Haplogrep](https://haplogrep.uibk.ac.at) for haplogroup classification.
+Haplocheck is a contamination tool using the mtDNA phylogeny and has been integrated into the [mitoverse](https://mitoverse.i-med.ac.at) mtDNA platform based on [Cloudgene](https://www.cloudgene.io).

 ## Input File Formats
 Haplocheck accepts BAM/CRAM files, vcf.gz and a text format (including ID, Pos, Variant, Level Major, Level Minor) as an input.